PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-nested.rst

 Nested prefabs
 ~~~~~~~~~~~~~~

-The nested prefabs is a powerful concept.
+The nested prefab is a powerful concept.
 Like the overall prefab concept, it is inspired by |Unity|_.
-It's name describes its purpose: allow nesting prefabs.
+Its name describes its purpose: allow nesting prefabs.

 There are many cases where your prefab is a compound of objects, and you would like to modify them in prefab instances.
-For example, look this **AlienShip** prefab:
+For example, look at this **AlienShip** prefab:

 .. image:: ../images/scene-editor-nested-prefab-alienship-08182021.webp
     :alt: AlienShip, a prefab with nested prefabs.

 It is a `container <container-object.html>`_, with an **alien** and a **ship** children.

-When you create an instance of the **AlienPrefab** (that is an instance of a `container`_), you can change it's position, it's scale.
+When you create an instance of the **AlienPrefab** (that is an instance of a `container`_), you can change its position, its scale.
 It's custom properties.
 But you cannot change the properties of the **ship** or the **alien** children.

 But if you declare the **alien** and **ship** objects as nested prefab, you can access them in the prefab instance.